The stubble look is here to stay, and that makes sense: Most guys look better with stubble. The problem is maintaining a consistent look.

 A quick Internet search reveals plenty of stubble trimmer reviews, but you can read through dozens of articles before you read anything positive.
 To put it another way, you can read through one stubble shaver review after another and never find a device that’s right for you.
 Many don’t cut evenly; some don’t cut much at all.
 A large number of them don’t trim close enough.

 Worst of all are the ones that pull out hairs as they try to trim — causing pain, irritation and bumps while giving you an uneven cut.

-The Conair GMT900 iStubble Facial Trimmer– available from Amazon — works a bit differently from some other stubble trimmers.
-First, the head floats, allowing it to glide evenly over the contours on your face.
-And second, the blade itself is contoured, helping it go over the curves on your face better than a fixed, straight trimmer could ever do.
+The Conair For Men i-Stubble Trimmer— available from Amazon — works a bit differently from some other stubble trimmers.
+First, the head floats, allowing it to glide evenly over the contours of your face.
+And second, the blade itself is contoured, helping it go over the curves of your face better than a fixed, straight trimmer could ever do.

 Two other important considerations are power and length settings.
 You need something that will run powerfully enough and stay on long enough to get the job done.
 And you need it to adjust to whatever length you want.

 The Conair iStubble has a dual battery system that makes it run better than some of those cheap models you may have picked up at a discount store.
 You won’t have to worry about the motor bogging down or starting to run slower and slower as you trim.

 Length is the biggest issue with trimmers, however.
 If you want a real beard, there are probably better trimmers, but very few on the market adjust down to the length you need to maintain excellent stubble.
 This model has a motorized system that adjusts the length for you, and an LCD screen that helps you keep up with how you have it set.
 It works better than any other system I’ve seen for getting you a short but consistent length.